andrey-kudinov/books-project/README.md

 - **Admin** can do the same things that user can do user.
 Also he can add/remove books and users.

 ## Disadvantages
-I've wanted to do it with Firebase.
-I worked a lot with Firebase, so after thinking, I've chosen AirTable like something new for me.
+I wanted to use Firebase.
+I've worked a lot with Firebase, so after thinking, I choose AirTable like something new for me.
 AirTable isn’t equal Firebase.
 It haven’t got any auth methods.
 So my auth is quite simple and doesn’t defend from hacks.

 ## Advanjedges